Chart Color Schemes

 Picton - Tahmoor - Buxton's population is slightly younger than the national pattern

-Picton - Tahmoor - Buxton's median age is 37, matching Greater Sydney's figure and closely resembling Australia's median age of 38 years.
-The 5-14 age group comprises 14.1%, higher than Greater Sydney's percentage, while the 35-44 cohort constitutes 12.4%.
-Between 2021 and present, the 75 to 84 age group has increased from 4.8% to 5.5% of the population.
+Picton-Tahmoor-Buxton has a median age of 37, matching Greater Sydney's figure and closely resembling Australia's median age of 38.
+The 5-14 age group constitutes 14.1%, higher than Greater Sydney's percentage, while the 35-44 cohort makes up 12.4%.
+Between 2021 and present day, the 75 to 84 age group has increased from 4.8% to 5.5%.
 Conversely, the 45 to 54 cohort has decreased from 13.3% to 12.1%.
-By 2041, demographic projections indicate significant shifts in Picton - Tahmoor - Buxton's age structure.
-The 75 to 84 group is expected to grow by 81%, adding 1,010 people and reaching a total of 2,254 from the previous count of 1,243.
-Meanwhile, the 0 to 4 cohort is projected to grow modestly by 4%, an increase of 63 people.
+By 2041, demographic projections indicate significant shifts in Picton-Tahmoor-Buxton's age structure.
+Notably, the 75 to 84 group is projected to grow by 81%, adding 1,010 people and reaching a total of 2,254 from its current figure of 1,243.
+Meanwhile, the 0 to 4 cohort is expected to grow by a modest 4%, increasing by 63 people.